Shein IPO: Everything you need to know about Shein

 Shein has now become one of the many fast fashion companies to attempt to rebrand its image by releasing a ‘sustainably sourced’ line of clothing called evoluSHEIN.
 Critics have been quick to brand it as greenwashing.

-The company has also come under fire for allegedly ripping off designs from smaller businesses and designers.
+The company has also come under fire for allegedly ripping off designs from smaller businesses and independent designers.
+Most recently, Shein has been under scrutiny from US regulators for allegations of inhumane working conditions, including forced labour, and import violations.

 Who are Shein’s competitors?